korpling/pepperModules-GenericXMLModules/README.md

     <a>This is <b><c>a sample</c></b> text</a>

-for which a further SStructure object corresponding with the complex-node \<b\> is created and is dominating the SToken object corresponding with the terminal-node \<c\>.
+for which a further SStructure object corresponding with the complex-node &lt;b\> is created and is dominating the SToken object corresponding with the terminal-node &lt;c\>.

 Attribute-nodes are mapped to SAnnotation objects, having the attribute-name as `SName` and the attribute-value as `SValue`.
-Such a SAnnotation object is added to the list of SAnnotation of a container SNode object.
+Such a SAnnotation object then is added to the containing SNode object.

 The following xml fragment